 Click on the link below to view a copy of the City of Albany Recovery Plan.

-- Council Policy: City of Albany Local Recovery Plan (380KB)The Local Recovery Plan details the roles and responsibilities for agencies involved in the recovery function following an emergency event within the City of Albany municipality.
+- Local Recovery Plan (City of Albany) (733KB)The Local Recovery Plan details the roles and responsibilities for agencies involved in the recovery function following an emergency event within the City of Albany municipality.

 Recovery activities in Western Australia are underpinned by the National Principles for Disaster Recovery.
 These principles recognise that successful recovery: